 Ciarán holds an undergraduate degree in International Marketing and Languages (Spanish & German).
 After working as a Commercial Advisor in Spain for several years he returned to Ireland to work in the telecommunications industry before completing a MA in Intercultural Studies in DCU.
 Following this, he completed a PhD on intercultural relations between within the context of the internationalisation of higher education.
 His PhD was awarded an honorable mention by the International Association of Intercultural Research in 2009 and he contributed to the development of Ireland's International Education Strategy 2010-2015.
 He delivers a variety of modules across several disciplines, including Spanish Language, Social Entrepreneurship, Sociology, Creativity, Future Thinking, Intercultural Studies, and Academic Skills.
 He is the current Chairperson of the BA in Social Sciences and Cultural Innovation, and has also been Chairperson of the MA in Intercultural Studies and the Graduate Diploma in Applied Language and Intercultural Studies.
-His research interests extend to multiple areas, and his work has been published in top-ranking Q1 journals across a variety of disciplines, including Intercultural Studies, Creativity Studies, the Sociology of Sport, Qualitative Research Methodology, and International Education.
-He has a strong interest in the field of Social Entrepreneurship and works with external organisations active in the field and is also a Faculty Advisor to the DCU Enactus society, representing Ireland at the Enactus World Cup in 2016, 2017 and 2018.
-Ciarán was the recipient of the award for Distinctive Approaches to Teaching in the 2018 President's Award for Excellence in Teaching and Learning at DCU.
+His research interests extend to multiple areas, and his work has been published in top-ranking Q1 journals across a variety of disciplines, including Intercultural Studies, Creativity Studies, the Sociology of

-Dr Ciarán Dunne

-(Social innovation, creativity, intercultural studies, sociology, international education)
+Dr Ciarán Dunne (Social innovation, creativity, intercultural studies, sociology, international education)